Abelino05/alx-pre_course/README.md

 My first readme
-I have just updated the fine
+I have just updated the file